chucklever/i-d-rpc-tls-pseudoflavors/draft-cel-nfsv4-rpc-tls-pseudoflavors.md

 Moreover, in the particular case of TLS, when a handshake fails, both peers are made aware of the failure reason via the Finished message.
-The failure reason can then be communicated to the RPC consumer and the local administrator to enable specific corrective action.
+The failure reason can then be reported to the Upper-Layer Protocol so the local administrator can take specific corrective action.

 For instance, an RPC server's local security policy might require that the RPC client's IP address or hostname match its certificates Subject